Why are the airlines fighting so hard to own Spirit, the most beat-up brand in air travel?

 Branded is a weekly column devoted to the intersection of marketing, business, design, and culture.

-What happens when your brand connotes cheap-o performance, bare-bones service, and routine problems and inconveniences — so much so that you’re pretty much the running joke of your industry?
+What happens when your brand connotes cheap-o performance, bare-bones service, and routine problems and inconveniences—so much so that you’re pretty much the running joke of your industry?

 If you’re Spirit Airlines, what happens is you find yourself the subject of a bidding war.
 Indeed, JetBlue doubled down on that outcome this week, raising its prior $31.50 per share cash offer for Spirit to $33.50, a deal worth an estimated $3.7 billion.
 JetBlue’s interest follows budget carrier Frontier’s $2.9 billion offer for Spirit back in February.
 (Spirit has postponed a shareholder vote on that deal as it considers JetBlue’s bid.
 The Frontier offer would involve a mix of cash and stock, and is now worth somewhat less as its share price has declined.)